MovementGH/OpenBot-Docs/source/index.html.md

 ### Icon

 Your command's icon is displayed next to it in help menus, searches and more.
 It should relate to your command so that people can tell what it does at a glance.
 The icon can be any discord emoji.
 If it is a default emoji, it must be entered into the editor like `:smile:`.
-If it is a custom emoji, it must be entered in like `<:AddCommand:634475978000695316>` To find the ID of a custom emoji, richt click it in discord and click copy link.
+If it is a custom emoji, it must be entered in like `<:AddCommand:634475978000695316>` To find the ID of a custom emoji, right click it in discord and click *copy link*.
 The number in the link is the ID of your emoji.
+(If you are using discord in your browser, you will click *copy image address* instead of *copy link*)

 ### Support Link